Patti Robinson Kaufmann First Connection® Program

-If you or a family member have been diagnosed with a blood cancer, you may find it helpful to speak with someone who has gone through a similar experience and learned how to manage the same disease you're trying to cope with each day.
-The Patti Robinson Kaufmann First Connection Program is a free service of The Leukemia & Lymphoma Society (LLS) that matches patients and their loved ones with trained peer volunteers who have shared similar experiences.
+If you or a family member has been diagnosed with a blood cancer, you may find it helpful to speak with someone who has gone through a similar experience and learned how to manage the same disease you're trying to cope with each day.
+The Patti Robinson Kaufmann First Connection® Program is a free service of The Leukemia & Lymphoma Society (LLS) that introduces patients and their loved ones to a trained peer volunteer who has gone through a similar experience.

 The program gives patients and family members the opportunity to share experiences with someone who has "been through it," and obtain valuable information about LLS and the other resources available to support them.

 If you wish to speak to a First Connection® peer volunteer, please fill out the online request form.
 Someone from LLS will contact you by phone.
 Requests can only be accommodated for individuals who live in the US or Canada.

 If you are interested in learning about volunteer opportunities at LLS, including peer volunteer opportunities, please fill out the interest form below and someone will contact you.